 But Samih Sawiris, the entrepreneur behind the giant El Gouna resort on the Red Sea, was not easily dissuaded and invited them all to listen to what he had to say at a meeting he convene in the village.
 To their astonishment, he turned out to be a Christian, who addressed them in fluent German.
 Some 98% backed the plan immediately.

 What was a small village with attractive cobblestone streets and a smattering of hotels, bars, shops and one small supermarket, is now set to double in size, building on the former army shooting range.
 The Egyptian investment has had a knock-on effect: Gotthard Railways have now invested CHF8 million in rebuilding the railway station to include a shopping centre inside and apartments above.

-The station stands in what will become the village centre, with the old buildings on one side and the new ones on the other.
-The brand new Gütsch-Express gondola is located near the station and takes you swiftly up into the new intermediate area linking with Sedrun.
+The station stands in what will become the village centre, with the old buildings on one side and the newer ones on the other.
+The brand new Gütsch-Express gondola is located near the station and takes you swiftly up into the intermediate area linking with Sedrun.
 A shuttle also operates every 15 minutes from the rail station to the Gemsstock cable-car base.

-For the present, getting around the resort is an irritating business with no direct bus running between the new part of town and the Gemsstock.
+For the present, getting around the resort is an irritating business with no direct bus running between the newer part of town and the Gemsstock.
 Buses are overcrowded and while the locals may know the geography, visitors are confused by an absence of village signage and clarity about the bus service.
 But the whole project is still a work in progress and no doubt this will change.

 The championship golf course and the first nine new buildings are already in place, with a lot more to be added over the next few years.
 However Andermatt has already achieved international recognition as a major revamped ski destination.